These are some core concepts in Flux.

 (e.g. kustomize overlay) that Flux is supposed to reconcile in the cluster.

-The reconciliation runs every one minute by default, but this can be changed with
+The reconciliation runs every five minutes by default, but this can be changed with

 If you make any changes to the cluster using